-SOHO works to improve the lives of orphans and vulnerable children of child-headed households in communities devastated by HIV/AIDS, through programs that work to heal, educate, feed, parent, and nurture.
+SOHO works to improve the lives of orphans and vulnerable children of child-headed households in communities devastated by HIV/AIDS, through programs that work to heal, educate, feed, empower, and nurture.

 SOHO runs a preschool at The Welcome Place in Mhlosheni and The Welcome Place in Nhlambeni, and provides education support for children through Child Sponsorship.
 The sponsorship of individual children and families provide the means necessary to pay for school fees and uniforms.

 Imagine asking a child when was their last meal, only to have the child ponder long to determine if it was yesterday or the day before.
 The last taste of meat was often a holiday past.
 For many children, a meal would consist of pap made of white corn meal ( mealies) with bean sauce or just plain with sugar or salt.
 Many children depend on the daily lunch offered by most schools and they go without if that is not available.

 SOHO provides morning porridge and lunch at the Welcome Place for the pre-school children as well as hot meals for orphans attending nearby schools.
 Meals are served seven days a week and during holidays when children are most vulnerable to engaging in transactional sex in order to eat.